compsoc-edinburgh/typesig-website/pages/resources/lang-workshop/step65.md

 By proving all of (1), (2) and (3), we've finished proving this case.

-The APP-RED-2 case follows similarly to APP-RED-1, so we now consider the BETA case.
+The APP-RED-2 case follows similarly to APP-RED-1, so we now consider the BETA-RED case.

 In this case, the typing derivation takes the form